houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/appearance.md

 ### Fluid Animation

 Fluid animation used to animate series with updated dataSource continues animation rather than animation whole series.
-You can customize animation for a particular series using [`animate`] method.
+You can customize animation for a particular series using [`Animate`] method.

 {% aspTab template="chart/series/column/fluid-animation", sourceFiles="fluid.cs" %}